1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 algorithms will likely see the broadest early implementation within Open Badges.

 -   Linked Data Proofs using the [[[VC-DI-EDDSA]]].
-Issuers produce an `Ed25519Signature2020` proof referencing a key URL of a public key expressed in `Ed25519VerificationKey2020` format as its verificationMethod.
+Issuers produce an `DataIntegrityProof` proof referencing a key URL of a public key expressed in `eddsa-2022` format as its verificationMethod.
 -   JWTs with `RSA256` algorithm, with key material published as JSON Web Key (JWK).